polkadot-developers/substrate-developer-hub.github.io/docs/development/deployment/chain-spec.md

 chain without any additional information supplied by the node operator.
 In protocols that have a notion of "main net" this spec is usually hard-coded in the client.

-Another common way to store chain spec information is in json format.
+Another common way to store chain spec information is in JSON format.
 The chain spec struct has a method for serializing its data into JSON as well as a function for de-serializing JSON data into an instance of a chain spec.
 When launching testnets or private chains, it is common to distribute a JSON-encoded chain spec along with the node binary.